portlandcodeschool/jse-fall14-3/stacyFabian/stacyFabianWeek3Homework.md

 intersection and union are still not symmetric.
 That is, `similar(union(A,B),union(B,A))` will always be true, but `equal(union(A,B),union(B,A))` may not be.
 Likewise with intersection.
 Explain!

 _Answer_
-Since union is just evaluating the OR value/quality of the two object (only has to be true in one of the compared items), it is not the same as asking if they are identical.
+Since union is just evaluating the OR value/quality of the two objects (only has to be true in one of the compared items), it is not the same as asking if they are fully identical.

 ---